futurice/pepperoni-app-kit/README.md

 * [Redux](http://redux.js.org/) and [ImmutableJS](https://facebook.github.io/immutable-js/) for safe and reasonaboutable state management
 * [Redux Loop](https://github.com/raisemarketplace/redux-loop) for Elm-style controlled side effects
 * Redux-managed Navigators for Stack-based and Tabbed navigation with NavigationExperimental
-* Clean and testable service layer for interacting with RESTful APIs
-* JSON Web Token authentication
-* Multi-environment configuration (dev, staging, production) for iOS and Android
 * Disk-persisted application state caching for offline support and snappy startup performance
-* Built-in error handling and customizable error screens
-* Sample app to show how to wire it all together
+* :warning: Sample app to show how to wire it all together
+* :warning: Clean and testable service layer for interacting with RESTful APIs
+* :star: JSON Web Token authentication
+* :star: Multi-environment configuration (dev, staging, production) for iOS and Android
+* :star: Built-in error handling and customizable error screens

 ### Testing Setup